What Is a Workplace Counsellor - And Why It Matters More Than You Think

 A UK study found that workplace counselling can be as effective as other short-term therapies, with significant improvements in anxiety, depression, and functioning, especially when employees feel safe and heard (McLeod, 2010).

-4. A quiet introduction from The Farley
+4. An introduction from The Farley

 At The Farley, my work is grounded in a person-centred approach.
 I hold space for people without judgement, without agenda, and without trying to fix.
 This is where real change often begins.